ice1000/jimgui/README.md

   Only arrays and primitive types are passed from Java to C++, and only primitive types are returned.
 + Optimization for strings.
 That jimgui by default uses an inefficient way to convert `java.lang.String` into byte arrays that C++ is happy with.
-  You can customize the string-to-bytes function yourself by using `org.ice1000.jimgui.util.JImGuiUtil.setStringToBytes`, or use the more efficient alternative to `java.lang.String` -- `org.ice1000.jimgui.JImStr`, which is supposed to be created as global constants.
+  You can customize the string-to-bytes function yourself by using `org.ice1000.jimgui.util.JImGuiUtil.setStringToBytes` the default caching `JImGuiUtil.cacheStringToBytes()`, or use the more efficient alternative to `java.lang.String` -- `org.ice1000.jimgui.JImStr`, which is supposed to be created as global constants.

 ### IDE-friendliness